-Here, we take the first key step towards developing a data set of enzyme mutants with measured effects on kinetic constants (i.e. kcat and KM) that is both large enough and has a wide enough dynamic range to enable training of computational protein design algorithms.
+Here, we take the first step towards developing a data set of enzyme mutants with measured effects on kinetic constants that is both large enough and has a wide enough dynamic range to enable training of computational protein design algorithms.
 The initial enzyme of focus is a family 1 glycoside hydrolase: ß-glucosidase B (BglB) from Paenibacillus polymyxa.
 The family 1 glycoside hydrolases have been the subject of numerous structural and kinetic studies due to their importance as the penultimate step in cellular ligno-cellulose utilization.
 (15) An X-ray crystal structure of BglB indicates that it follows a classical Koshland double-displacement mechanism in which E353 performs a nucleophilic attack on the anomeric carbon of the substrate’s glucose moiety.
 The leaving group is protonated by E164.
 A third active site residue, Y295, orients E353 for catalysis with a hydrogen bond.
 (15) The protein structure and reaction scheme are provided in Figure 1.

 Figure 1.
 Structure and catalyzed reaction of BglB